-Interestingly, the forecast errors turn out to be highly correlated with gross domestic product (GDP) outturns in these economies.
-This suggests that demand-side pressures may have played a much more fundamental role in generating inflation than what is captured by the small weight on the unemployment gap in the Phillips curve.
+Interestingly, the forecast errors turn out to be highly correlated with GDP outturns in these economies.
+This suggests that demand-side pressures may have played a much more fundamental role in generating inflation than captured by the small weight on the unemployment gap in the Phillips curve.
 As I will later discuss, this may reflect that the usual measures of slack have understated resource pressures, that the weight on slack may be larger, or other factors.